Updated: May 29

 Unfortunately, allergies are a real thing, even for our pets.
 Some allergies or intolerances might only crop up a few times a year or in certain locations and cause a few sneezes, but an encounter with a bee or swarm of mosquitos can have your pet puffing up in no time.

-Benadryl (specifically Diphenhydramine) is the go-to over-the-counter allergy medication for pets, but it does come with some caveats.
+Benadryl (specifically Diphenhydramine) is the go-to over-the-counter allergy medication for pet first-aid kits, but it does come with some caveats.
 First, read the label closely to ensure the medication you’ve chosen is strictly Diphenhydramine—never give your dog or cat any medication that contains acetaminophen and pseudoephedrine, as these are toxic to our pets.
 Similarly, avoid liquid Benadryl, as it can contain alcohol which is—as you may already know—not ideal for your furry companion.

 The recommended Benadryl dosage for dogs is 1mg per pound of weight, and the standard Benadryl pill is 25mg—ideal for a 25-pound dog.
 You might need the children’s format of Benadryl if you’ve got a smaller dog; the children’s liquid formula contains no alcohol and might be easier to portion out.

 You can feed your dog Benadryl 2–3 times a day with at least 8 hours between doses.
-If you’re heading to an area where you know your dog is likely to react—like a mosquito infested trail when you know your dog tends to break out in hives—give your dog their antihistamine about 30 minutes before hitting the trail so it has time to kick in!
+If you’re heading to an area where you know your dog is likely to react—like a mosquito-infested trail when you know your dog tends to break out in hives—give your dog their antihistamine about 30 minutes before hitting the trail so it has time to kick in!

 Benadryl also isn’t for every pet: puppies, kittens, pregnant dogs or cats, or pets with a history of high blood pressure, heart or lung disease, or a previous adverse reaction to antihistamines should not be given Benadryl.
 As always, it’s always best to consult your vet before giving your pet any new medications.